vsafonin/personal-budget/README.md

 # Personal budget

-Simple project for calculate how much i spending money.
-To see what it looks lke, you can go to https://personal-budget.tk/, by default you logged as demo user, you can:
+This is a simple project for calculate how much i spending money.
+To see what it looks lke, you can go to the https://personal-budget.tk/.
+By default you logged as demo user, you can:

 1. view and add purchase transactions.